tnordloh/testing_your_legacy/README.md

 end
 ```

-so, now we need to have the ability to login, which is going to be important for many other tests.
+Note that these tests are a stopgap.
+Some of them might turn out to be useful, but many of them will be too brittle for the long term.
+But they can provide a bridge that allows you to proceed with an upgrade, to preserve the current functionality of the site, and to exercise the site enough to generate deprecation warnings.

+Now for step 1.
 We need a private method called 'login', as well as the relevant fixture data.
-Looking at the application, we see that we will be working in the Users model and will need, at a minimum, a username at least 7 characters long, a password, a valid email, and a date that is in the future, for the 'expires_at' value.
+The Users model shows that our fixture needs to contain a username at least 7 characters long, a password, a valid email, and a date that is in the future, for the 'expires_at' value.

+The log reveals that logging in is executed as a `post` to `/user/login`, which passes this data:

+    `user: { login: <login> , password: <p> }`

 At this point, it might be more useful to divert from writing these tests, to writing tests for the Users model, or at least create a to-do item somewhere, noting that the users model should have tests that ensure we come back to testing the things we discovered.

-We also see that the login is done with a 'post' to '/user/login', and requires a JSON object that looks like:

-    user: { login: <login> , password: <p> }

-We also know, that the database only contains hashed passwords, so we dig into the User model, and find this line in the password file:
+Additionally the database turns out to contain hashed passwords, so we dig into the User model, and find the command used to hash a password:
 Digest::SHA1.hexdigest(password)

-We now have enough information to create our fixture:
+We now have enough information to create our fixture, which looks like this:
 ```
 good888:
   login: good888